amethyst/rfcs/text/0000-translateable-ui.md

 # Unresolved Questions
 [unresolved-questions]: #unresolved-questions

-Is this the easiest way to combine prefabs and localization?
+- Is this the easiest way to combine prefabs and localization?
+- How can it be generalized for any (custom?) component with text?
+Can we use components as markers and traits for that?

 Copyright 2018 Amethyst Developers